michael-basil/michael-basil.github.io/health.md

 * Sleep
     * 7-8 hours per night target
     * Sleep debt cleaned up on weekends
+* Yoga
+    * Familiarized but no regular practice
+    * Could be very beneficial in future with flexibility and stability

 ## Am I always at my best?